Best Things to Do in Trogir Croatia (in 2023)

 Just a 25-minute drive away from Trogir, Malačka provides a spectacular view of the sunset over the towns of Kaštela.
 The peaceful setting was actually built to commemorate the soldiers who died in the Homeland War and is often visited today by hikers scaling Kozjak Mountain.

+In addition to sampling the town’s local cookie, another dessert worth seeking out is homemade Italian ice cream from Gelato Bar Bella.
 Almost every city in the world has ice cream for tourists, and the truth is, most of them are not homemade.
 Gelato Bar Bella, on the other hand, serves the real stuff: ridiculously delicious homemade gelato.

-#18 End the Day at Smokvica
+17. End the Day at Smokvica

 Smokvica is not just another bar, it’s a place with soul.